scala-thera/thera/site-src/posts/2016-10-09-dissecting-shapeless-poly.md

 ---
-layout: post
+template: post
+filters: [post]
+variables:
   title: Dissecting Shapeless&#58; Poly
-categories:
-- blog
   description: An overview of the architecture of Shapeless' Polymorphic functions (Poly).
-keywords: scala,shapeless,functional programming,category theory,polymorphic function,poly,software architecture
+  keywords: [scala,shapeless,functional programming,category theory,polymorphic function,poly,software architecture]
 ---
 In this article, I would like to analyse the architecture of Shapeless' polymorphic functions and their inner workings.